• Skip to primary navigation

 • Cheese.
 Pecorino Romano is one of our favorite cheeses to use for potato frittatas.
 It's on the saltier side, so if you decide to use a less salty cheese, like Parmigiano Reggiano, you may need to increase the salt level.

 • Additions.
-Feel free to add additional herbs or even greens like spinach.
+Feel free to add additional herbs or even greens like spinach like we did with our sweet potato frittata

 • Serving.
 While the cherry tomato topping is optional, we highly recommend it!
 This potato frittata is also great with a side of Calabrian chili paste!